jmecahansen/gcp-cloud-function-python-base/README.md

 don't need to touch neither `app.py` nor `main.py`.

 ## I wrote and tested my application.
 Now what?
-The only two things left to do is to pack your application contents into a .zip file and deploy it onto Cloud Functions.
+The only thing left to do, before uploading to Cloud Functions, is to pack your application contents into a .zip file.

 ### Packing your application
-This template includes a set of support scripts (`clear-all`, `clear-build`, `clear-dist` and `pack`) and two directories (`build/` and `dist/`) to build the .zip file.
+This template includes a set of directories: `build/` (where all application files are copied and/or installed before zipping them) and `dist/` (where the resulting .zip files are stored).
+It also includes a set of support scripts:
+`clear-all` (which clears both `build/` and `dist/` directories), `clear-build` (which clears the `build/` directory), `clear-dist` (which clears the `dist/` directory) and `pack` (which installs the Python modules your application needs (along with some other libraries), copy your application files and compresses the contents of the `build/` folder and write the resulting .zip file onto the `dist/` folder with the current date and version number encoded in its name).

 In order to pack your application, you just need to execute this on the terminal: `./pack`.
-This will install the Python modules your application needs (along with some other libraries) and copy your application files to the `build/` folder.

-Once done, it will compress the contents of the `build/` folder and write the resulting .zip file onto the `dist/` folder with the current date and version number encoded in its name.
-An example of this would be `gcp-cloud-function-python-base-2023-08-17-v1.zip`.
+Once finished, you will find your application packed in the `dist/` folder.
+An example of a packed application file would be `gcp-cloud-function-python-base-2023-08-17-v1.zip`.
 The only thing left for you is to drop that file onto your Cloud Function to create (or update) it and that's all :)